 This super easy Spiced Pear Compote made with Cinnamon, Ginger and no processed sugar is a delicious and healthy Winter sauce to enjoy over pancakes, oatmeal, yogurt, cakes and desserts - or simply on its own!

 Why we love this recipe

 Compotes are always super easy to make, and oh so delicious!
-Just like my Blueberry Compote and Mixed Berry Compote, this pear sauce only requires a few ingredients and will be ready in less than 30 minutes.
+This pear sauce only requires a few ingredients and will be ready in less than 30 minutes.

 This pear compote recipe is the perfect idea if you are wondering what to do with lots of pears.
 It is such a versatile recipe too that can be used in many different ways, from breakfast topping to cake or pastry filling like for these Puff Pastry Pear Tartlets - or simply on its own.

 It can be blended smooth or kept chunky and be served warm or cold.